Fariqofficial/TravelHolic/README.md

 # Travelholic

 Travelholic is an android application used for booking tickets to tourist destinations.
-Built with state management bloc and also using firebase firestore.
+Built with state management cubit and also using firebase firestore.

 # Travelholic Features